bnclabs/gostore/docs/llrbconfig.rst

 `nodearena.pool.capacity`
     as integer, limit the size of a pool, irrespective of pool's block size.

+`nodearena.maxpools`
+    as integer, maximum number of pools allowed in an arena.

+`nodearena.maxchunks`
+    as integer, maximum number of chunks allowed in a pool.

+`nodearena.allocator`
+    as string, type of allocater to use "flist".

 `valarena.minblock`
     as integer, minimum value-block size that shall be requested from the